Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 Everything You’ll Need to Make Pea and Bean Soup with Crispy Prosciutto

 - Peas: You can use either frozen or fresh, both work beautifully.
-Frozen peas are my go-to since they’re sweet, tender, and available year-round.
+Frozen peas are my go-to since they’re fresh, tender, and available year-round.
 They add that bright, springlike flavor that keeps the soup from feeling too heavy.

 - Beans: Creamy garbanzo beans or great northern beans are perfect here.
 They give the soup body and richness without needing cream, and they blend down to make that smooth, velvety texture everyone loves.